- About Us

 Abigail J. Lynch grew up in Falls Church, Virginia and graduated from the University of Virginia with a B.S. in biology and B.A. in English in 2005.
 She received her M.S. in marine science from the Virginia Institute of Marine Science, College of William & Mary in 2009 for her thesis research entitled: A molecular analysis of Atlantic menhaden (Brevoortia tyrannus) stock structure.
 Abby was then awarded a one year John A. Knauss Marine Policy Fellowship with the U.S. Fish & Wildlife Service’s Fisheries Division headquarters office.

 Abby's dissertation research focus is developing a decision-support tool to regulate harvest management strategies for lake whitefish (Coregonus clupeaformis) in a changing climate.
 Lake whitefish support the most economically valuable commercial fishery in the upper Great Lakes and are a sentinel species in the cold water fish community.
 In addition to ecological impacts, climate change will significantly affect these fisheries.

-Since joining MSU in 2009, Lynch has published four peer reviewed papers, two guest columns, one book chapter, two co-edited books, and 4 outreach articles; she has presented at three national conferences and four international conferences; and she has received numerous awards that recognize her excellence in science and policy.
+Since joining MSU in 2009, Lynch has published four peer reviewed papers, three guest columns, one book chapter, two co-edited books, and 6 outreach articles; she has presented at five national conferences and four international conferences; and she has received numerous awards that recognize her excellence in science and policy.